-In addition, agencies can't alter the Facebook look back windows and retargeting toggle.
+In addition, agencies can't alter Facebook lookback windows and retargeting control.
 Rather, they need to ask the advertiser to perform these changes if they're needed.

 Besides, agencies cannot modify any in-app event postbacks sent to Facebook.
 The reason for that is Facebook's requirement to receive information about all installs, including those that are not attributed to it (and therefore may not be brought by the agency).